smartprocure/futil-js/README.md

 `traverse -> (accumulator, initialValue, tree) -> x` Just like `_.reduce`, but traverses over the tree with the traversal function in `pre-order`.

+### writeTreeNode

+Default `writeNode` for `mapTree`.
+It writes the node to the parent at the given index.
+Using the traversal function with tree iteratee properties to find children.

 ### mapTree